OscarRondon/dotnetProjects/OARCeCommerceSolution/README.md

 ### Configuration
 ```
-	- Create a file "env.json" into wwwroot folder, using "env.template.json"
+	- Create a file "appsettings.json" into wwwroot folder
+	- Create a Folder into de Project "Settings"
+	- Create class for settings "ClientAppSettings"
-	- Set the "env.json" properties as:
+	- Add the following into Program.cs
-		- Build action: Content
-		- Copy to Output directory: Copy always
-	- Make sure to exclude "env.json" file form the source control
+		var settings = new ClientAppSettings();
+		builder.Configuration.Bind(settings);
+		builder.Services.AddSingleton(settings);
 ```

 ## Testing [14]